ietf-wg-asdf/SDF/sdf.md

 An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

-Optional qualities "minItems" and "maxItems" can be used to define sdfObjects as arrays.
+The presence of one or both of the optional qualities "minItems" and "maxItems" defines the sdfObject as an array.
+(Note: Setting "minItems" to zero and leaving out "maxItems" puts the minimum constraints on that array.)

 ### sdfProperty